elkanatovey/dataLink_relay/README.md

 # mbg_relay
-implementation of relay for reverse nat gor mbg gateway
+implementation of relay for reverse nat for mbg gateway